-Course Number: ECED1630
+Course Number: ECED 1640

-Course Title: Preschool Practicum
+Course Title: School Age Practicum

-Prerequisite or Co-requisite: Taken with or after ECED1220 and ECED1120
+Prerequisite or Co-requisite: Taken with or after ECED1220 and ECED1230

-Catalog Description: This course is designed to provide an understanding of the developmental stages of children from three to five years of age by participating in hands-on learning experiences in diverse early childhood care and education settings.
+Catalog Description: This course is designed to provide an understanding of the developmental stages of children from five to eight years of age by participating in hands-on learning experiences in diverse early childhood care and education settings.
 Students will develop an awareness of appropriate adult/child interaction while developing positive employee skills.
-Basic skills in planning and implementing a daily routine and curriculum activities for children from three to five years of age are also presented.
-Students are required to complete a minimum of 45 clock hours of practical experience.
+Basic skills in planning and implementing a daily routine and curriculum activities for school age children presented.
+Students are required to complete a minimum of 45 clock hours of practical work experience.
 A passing grade of "C" or better is required for all ECED majors.